-The track is used to hold the running events which include sprints, middle and long distance races plus hurdle races and relays which are measured on which athlete or team can complete the race in the fastest time.
-The track uses equipment such as starting blocks, Hurdles, relay batons plus measuring and timing equipment, of which Stadia Sports offers a wide range to meet varying budgets and requirements.
+Track and field refers to the group of athletics events that can be summarised as running, jumping and throwing.
+These are held at stadiums and athletics venues.
+Most stadiums comprise a 400m oval running track, usually with 8 lanes known as the ‘track’, with an area of grass in the centre which is split into various sections for individual events known as the ‘field’, hence track and field.
+The track is used to hold the running events which include sprints, middle and long distance races plus hurdle races and relays which are measured by which athlete or team can complete the race in the fastest time.
+The track uses equipment such as starting blocks, hurdles, relay batons plus measuring and timing equipment, of which Stadia Sports offers a wide range to meet varying budgets and requirements.

 Stadia Sports offers a wide range of all of the above athletics equipment to meet varying budgets and requirements.
-All track & field events are governed by the International Association of Athletics Federations commonly referred to as the IAAF.
-The IAAF as the world’s governing body of athletics sets all rules for the event and more specifically to athletics equipment, they set the minimum standards that athletics equipment has to meet.
+All track and field events are governed by the International Association of Athletics Federations commonly referred to as the IAAF.
+The IAAF, as the world’s governing body of athletics, sets all rules for events and more specifically to athletics equipment, they set the minimum standards that athletics equipment has to meet.
 Within the UK, we then have a national governing body in UK Athletics commonly referred to as the UKA.
-Generally, IAAF and UKA standards for athletics equipment will match but on a handful of occasions there will be slight variances, such as the UKA have an additional height setting on hurdles at the lowest setting for under 13 women’s races.
+Generally, IAAF and UKA standards for athletics equipment will match but on a handful of occasions there will be slight variances, such as the UKA have an additional height setting on hurdles for under 13 women’s races.

 When considering which athletics equipment is required for your stadium or club, you need to consider to what level of competition might be held.
 If international competitions will take place, an IAAF certified or compliant product will be required.
 Certain events specify that athletics equipment used must be certified which simply means that the manufacturer of the piece of athletics equipment has paid for the product to be checked and a certificate has been issued, rather than the manufacturer stating that the product has been made to IAAF standards.
-Alternatively, should national competitions only be held, then UKA products which in some cases may be less expensive can be purchased.
+Alternatively, should national competitions be held, then UKA products ,which in some cases may be less expensive, can be purchased.